 It all started when I scored two new base kitchen cabinets on the Facebook Marketplace for $50.
 They were brand new so I knew I could do something with them.

 At first I thought a kitchen island, but they are such a different style than my existing cabinets I didn’t think it would look right.
 Then I pictured them the in my office as added storage and a wood work station on top.

-Once the cabinets were painted I picked up some wood and stained it with Minwax’s Provincial Stain.
-After I placed them on the top, I drilled 1 1/2″ holes through them for easy cord access.
+Once the cabinets were painted, I picked up 2 1x12s and a 1×2 for the top and stained it with Minwax’s Provincial Stain.
+After I placed them on the top, I drilled 1 1/2″ holes through the top in each corner as well as one towards the middle, for easy cord access.

-I also cut holes in the sides to have access to the outlets they were covering as well as removing the baseboards for a seamless look.
+I also cut holes in the side of the cabinets to have access to the outlets they were covering. removed the baseboards for a seamless look.

-But, I thought it was lacking something.
-That’s when I found NuWallpaper in Groovy Garden.
+Once I had everything dry fitted, I thought it was lacking something.
+I wanted it to be a little more dramatic and a showstopper.
+That’s when I found an awesome removable wallpaper by NuWallpaper in Groovy Garden.
 I thought it would look really cool with the cabinet color and add a fun statement wall in my office.

 This peel and stick removal wallpaper was so easy to put up as you can see from my time lapse video.
-I feel like I am looking everywhere to see where I can put wall paper next!
+Now I find myself looking everywhere to see where I can put wall paper next!

-I love the way it looks.
-I then added shelves with wood I already had and stained it with the the same stain as the work top.
+I added shelves with wood I already had and stained it with the the same stain as the work top.

-Now that it’s done and my office is put back together I can help just stare at it!
+Now that it’s done and my office is put back together I can’t help but just stare at it!
 It looks so inviting but the best part is it’s functional!!!